crawl/crawl/crawl-ref/docs/crawl_manual.rst

   and swinging a powerful tail behind them.
 Their elephant-back armies terrorize the lands outside the Dungeon.

-  Armataurs are best known for their powerful roll attack, curling up and rolling into a crashing melee attack against nearby foes.
-They're well suited to melee combat and to casting supportive spells, but they're significantly worse at other forms of combat and advance quite slowly in experience levels.
+  Armataurs instinctively roll when moving toward foes, getting a free move.
+  At higher level, they also curl defensively, gaining extra AC when struck more than once in a turn.
+Their long, nimble tongues allow them to cast spells and read scrolls more quickly, but their magical reserves are limited.
-  Their body shape reduces the protection given by the body armour they wear.
+  Their body shape also reduces the protection offered by body armour.

 Gargoyles (Gr)
   A cross between ordinary stone gargoyles and living beings, Gargoyles are